 - Metabolism Boost.
 Standing helps to rev up your metabolism as well as tone your muscles.

 - Increased Productivity.
-Standing helps to increase your energy, which can in turn improve your mood and make your more productive.
+Standing helps to increase your energy, which can, in turn, improve your mood and make you more productive.

 - Decreased health risks.
 Standing will lower the risks of developing a variety of diseases, as well as lower the risk of early death.

 As you can see, sitting too much can wreak some serious havoc on your health.
-With as easy as it is to combat the risks of sitting by simply standing, there’s no reason you can’t get moving, and get on improving your health today.
+With as easy as it is to combat the risks of sitting by simply standing, there’s no reason you can’t get moving and get on with improving your health today.
 Contact your nearest Vein Clinics of America and receive a free consultation.

 Have a Vein Clinics of America network physician examine your legs and recommend a treatment program customized to your specific condition.